puppetlabs/repo_housekeeper/README.md

 ## Tasks

+### Configuration:

+Tasks are configured via environment variables in the [workflow](https://github.com/puppetlabs/repo_housekeeper/blob/master/.github/workflows/weekly-workflow.yml).

+* `GITHUB_TOKEN`: comes automatically with the workflow and allows higher API rate limits
+* `GITHUB_TOKEN_EXTENDED`: a personal access token created on @binford2k's account that allows org-team access.
+* `SENDGRID_PASSWORD`: configured as a GitHub secret
+* `EMAIL_ADDRESS`: the email address to send the report to.

 ###  `stale_pulls`

 This task is very simple.
 It gets a list of the 100 oldest open pull requests in the entire `@puppetlabs` namespace.
 Then it takes a random sampling of 15 of those and emails a report.
 The sampling ensures that it's not just reporting about the same PRs every week.

-It's configured via environment variables in the [workflow](https://github.com/puppetlabs/repo_housekeeper/blob/master/.github/workflows/stale_pulls-workflow.yml).

-* `GITHUB_TOKEN`: comes automatically with the workflow and allows higher API rate limits
-* `SENDGRID_PASSWORD`: configured as a GitHub secret
-* `EMAIL_ADDRESS`: the email address to send the report to.

 The email content is configured by [html](https://github.com/puppetlabs/repo_housekeeper/blob/master/templates/stale_prs.html.erb) and [text](https://github.com/puppetlabs/repo_housekeeper/blob/master/templates/stale_prs.txt.erb) format templates.